aikmandean/hwyblvd-typescript-challenge/README.md

 declare function of<T>(t:T): ObjectObjectToIntersection<{ [K in keyof T]: T[K] extends (a: infer P, ...args: any[]) => any ?
 P extends {} ?
 P : {} : ParseLE<LabeledEntryCreate<K,EntryRead<T[K]>>>}>
 ```
+Functions distinguished from other props.
+Their own prop requirements
+are deconstructed into individual parts.
 ```ts
 const Count = defineProp(0)
 const Double = defineProp(0)